LakshmiRadhakrishnan09/AWS-Security-Specialist/ELB.md

       * Configure SG of instances and LB.
 * internal: LB in private.

+### ALB vs NLB

+- ALB supports only HTTP/1.1, HTTP/2, or gRPC.
+- NLB is faster
+- NLB can handle traffic spikes
+- NLB provides static IP address for clients to connect.
+ALB Ip changes.

+The ALB is like a fully-managed, scalable, and highly available version of NGINX, HAProxy, or Caddy.

 ### Security
 * Off load SSL/TLS encryption and decryption.
 Terminate SSL termination.
 *     Manage certificate at LB